FreeCodeCampBusan/javascript_videos/README.md

 4. **Where Art Thou** -- Object literals.
 Creating an array of object keys with `Object.keys()` and testing whether or not every item of an array passes a test with `every()`.
 YouTube: https://youtu.be/zFYkDRnKdLw

+5. **Search and Replace** -- If you've been following along, this challenge is nothing you couldn't do on your own!
+Very simple, but I introduce the `.charAt()` method.
+YouTube: https://youtu.be/4Zx0OFWVj-w

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!